Lichen planus: Oral lichenoid drug reaction

 Lichenoid drug eruptions may be caused by a variety of systemic medications and share clinical features with oral LP.
 Histologic findings of a deep mixed infiltrate with lymphocytes, plasma cells, and neutrophils (with or without eosinophils) and perivascular inflammation favor this diagnosis.

 Oral lichenoid contact reaction (allergic contact mucositis)

-Oral lichenoid contact reactions may be caused by a variety of substances.
+A variety of substances may cause oral lichenoid contact reactions.
 The clinical and histologic features of oral lichenoid contact reactions are similar to oral LP.
 Patch testing and recognition of the proximity of an offending substance to the eruption can aid with diagnosis.

 Autoimmune blistering diseases

 Mucous membrane pemphigoid and other autoimmune blistering diseases may present with oral erosions and desquamative gingivitis similar to that seen in erosive LP.
 Biopsies for routine histologic examination and direct immunofluorescence are useful for distinguishing these disorders from oral LP.

 Graft-versus-host disease (GVHD)

 Lacy, reticulated plaques or erosions that resemble oral LP may occur in GVHD.
 The histologic findings of these disorders are also similar.
 The patient history is useful for differentiating chronic GVHD from oral LP.
 Oral involvement in acute GVHD is less well characterized than chronic GVHD, but has been associated with erythematous, erosive, ulcerative, or lichenoid oral lesions.